-When Tony Shaver accepted the head coaching position at William and Mary in May of 2003, he set his sights on making the Tribe a winning program.
-Fast-forward 10 years and the two-time CAA Coach of the Year and National Mid-Major Coach of the Year finalist has led a revival of the Green and Gold program.
-In 2009-10, he took W&M to the brink of its first-ever CAA title and NCAA Tournament appearance, while in the process leading the College to the third-most wins in school history and its second-ever postseason bid in the National Invitational Tournament.
+When Tony Shaver accepted the head coaching position at William and Mary in May of 2003, he set his sights on making the Tribe a championship-contending program.
+Fast-forward to the present, the two-time CAA Coach of the Year and National Mid-Major Coach of the Year finalist has led a revival of the Green and Gold program, including the Tribe’s first CAA regular season Championship in 17 years during the 2014-15 campaign.

 For the second time in the three seasons, Shaver was named the CAA Coach of the Year in 2010 by a vote of the league coaches, SIDs and media, while also being named a finalist for the CollegeInsider.com Hugh Durham Mid-Major Coach of the Year.
 Shaver received National Association of Basketball Coaches (NABC) District 10 and Virginia Sports Information Directors (VaSID) State Coach of the Year honors as well, while leading the Tribe to an impressive 22-11 record and the program’s second CAA Championship Game appearance in three seasons.